dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

 &#10148; Asian- and Black-owned firms (39% and 36% of firms, respectively) were more than twice as likely as white-owned firms (17%) to be in *poor* financial condition at the time of the survey.

-&#10148; Black-owned firms were more likely than others to say credit availability was a concern.
+&#10148; Black-owned firms were the most likely to say credit availability was a concern.

 &#10148; Firms owned by people of color were more likely to apply for traditional financing than white-owned firms, but were less likely to receive the funding sought.

-&#10148; PPP: Among the firms  owned by people of color were more likely to apply for traditional financing than white-owned firms, but were less likely to receive the funding sought. //strike?

 &#10148; When seeking loans, lines of credit, and cash advances from banks (large or small) and nonbank lenders, firms owned by people of color were less likely than white-owned firms to be approved for financing.

 &rarr; Regardless of the type of lender (i.e., small bank, large bank, online lender, finance company), firms owned by people of color (as a group) were less likely to be fully approved than White-owned firms; and rates of denial were higher for firms owned by people of color, compared to White-owned firms, across all types of lenders.

-&rarr; *Pctg. of firms that applied to small banks:*
+&rarr; *Pctg. of firms approved for full financing, by type of lender:*
+  - Large bank
+    - White-owned firms, 35%
+    - Firms of color, 20%
-  - 38%, Asian-owned
+  - Small bank
-  - 37% White-owned
+    - White-owned firms, 50%
+    - Firms of color, 26%
-  - 28%, Black-owned
+  - Online lender
+    - White-owned firms, 31%
+    - Firms of color, 24%
-  - 24%, Hispanic-owned
+  - Finance company
+    - White-owned firms, 56%
+    - Firms of color, 22%

-&rarr; *Pctg. of firms that applied to online lenders:*
+&rarr; *Pctg. of firms that were denied financing, by type of lender*
+  - Large bank
+    - Firms of color, 61%
+    - White-owned firms, 51%
-  - 33%, Black-owned
+  - Small bank
+    - Firms of color, 55%
+    - White-owned firms, 30%
-  - 29% Hispanic-owned
+  - Online lender
+    - Firms of color, 59%
-  - 23%, White-owned
+    - White-owned firms, 46%
-  - 20%, Asian-owned
+  - Finance company
+    - Firms of color, 52%
+    - White-owned firms, 24%

+&rarr; Asian- and White-owned firms (38% and 37%, respectively) were more likely than Black- and Hispanic-owned firms (28% and 24%, respectively) to apply to small banks

+&rarr; Black- and Hispanic-owned firms (33% and 29%, respectively) were more likely than White- and Asian-owned firms (23% and 20%, respectively) to turn to online lenders

 ### Resources